michelgokan/NFV-Inspector/README.md

 ### Install Elasticsearch and Integrate it with OpenStack
 In order to install Elasticsearch I wrote a complete guide in my blog: https://gokan.me/2018/02/18/collectd-elasticsearch-openstack/
 ### Install NFV-MON Client inside VMs
-SSH inside each VM, and run `collectd-installation.sh`.
+SSH inside each VM, and run `NFV-MON/nfv-mon-client-install.sh`.
 It will automatically get installed!
 To start collectd, use followings command:

 `$ /opt/collectd/sbin/collectd`